goofball222/unifi/README.md

 **NOTE:**
 **Alpine tags DO NOT contain any internal MongoDB binaries.
 You must connect them to an external Mongo DB container or other host instance.**

+**2021-12-10:**
+* As of this date UniFi versions <= 6.5.53 may contain a version of log4j that is vulnerable to RCE - CVE-2021-44228 - https://github.com/advisories/GHSA-jfh8-c2jp-5v3q - https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228
+* Updated this container default JVM options to mitigate the issue via `-Dlog4j2.formatMsgNoLookups=true`, rebuilt dynamic tags for 6.5, 6.4, and 5.14 versions.
+Forced rebuild of static tag for 6.5.53 version.
+* Older static tags or non-updated usage should configure the ENV VAR `JVM_EXTRA_OPTS=-Dlog4j2.formatMsgNoLookups=true` in their docker run, docker-compose, etc. launch configuration.

 **2021-06-16:**
 * **GitHub actions build allows multi-architecture platforms:**